LindaNSIP/usecases/docs/timetable/howto.md

 The following conditions also must be
 met:

--   <span style="color: rgb(0,0,0);">Any SIF object published by the App must be valid against the SIF-AU 1.3 schema</span>
+-   Any SIF object published by the timetabling app must be valid against the SIF-AU 1.3 schema.
--   <span style="color: rgb(0,0,0);">All SIF objects posted by the
-    Timetabling App must have referential integrity.
-Any RefId contained in the SIF object must refer either to a SIF object provisioned to the App—e.g. SchoolInfo, StudentPersonal, RoomInfo,
-    TimeTableSubject), or to SIF object that has also been posted by the App to the Zone (e.g. TimeTableCell referring to TimeTable).This condition applies recursively to all additional SIF objects posted by the App.
-The test of this condition is done only when the App indicates that it has finished publishing to the Zone the objects required for the test.</span>
+-   All SIF objects posted by the timetabling app must have referential integrity.
+Any RefId contained in the SIF object must refer either to a SIF object provisioned to the App (e.g. SchoolInfo, StudentPersonal, RoomInfo, TimeTableSubject) or to a SIF object that has also been posted by the app to the zone (e.g. TimeTableCell referring to TimeTable).
+This condition applies recursively to all additional SIF objects posted by the app.
+The test of this condition is done only when the app indicates that it has finished publishing to the zone the objects required for the test.

-<span style="color: rgb(0,0,0);">For the purposes of validation, a new
-TeachingGroup object is well-formed if:</span>
+For the purposes of validation, a new TeachingGroup object is well-formed if:

--   1. All mandatory elements of the TeachingGroup object are provided
+  1. All mandatory elements of the TeachingGroup object are provided.
-    2. The TeachingGroup contains a TeachingGroupPeriodList
+  2. The TeachingGroup contains a TeachingGroupPeriodList.
   3. The TeachingGroupPeriodList references either TimeTableCellRefId, or a combination of RoomNumber, DayId, and either PeriodId or StartTime
-    4.  <span style="font-size: 10.0pt;line-height: 13.0pt;">The
-        TeachingGroup must contain a StudentList.
-The Students referenced in the StudentList must have StudentPersonal RefIds and Names corresponding to those supplied
+  4. The TeachingGroup must contain a StudentList.
+The Students referenced in the StudentList must have StudentPersonal RefIds and Names corresponding to those supplied in provisioning.
-        in provisioning.</span>
   5. The TeachingGroup must contain a TeacherList.
 The Teachers referenced in the TeacherList must have StaffPersonal RefIds and Names corresponding to those supplied in provisioning.
   6. The TeachingGroup must reference a SchoolInfo RefId.

 For the purposes of validation, a new TimeTableCell object is well-formed if it satisfies the following requirements:

-1. All mandatory elements of the TimeTableCell object are provided\
+-   All mandatory elements of the TimeTableCell object are provided

--   <span style="font-size: 10.0pt;line-height: 13.0pt;">For the
-    purposes of validation, an update to a TeachingGroup object can be a partially populated object, containing only the updated values, rather than a complete object</span>
+-   For the purposes of validation, an update to a TeachingGroup object can be a partially populated object, containing only the updated values, rather than a complete object.
--   <span style="font-size: 10.0pt;line-height: 13.0pt;">If an update to
-    TeachingGroup involves any element <span>being added, changed, or deleted in</span> TeacherList, StudentList, or
-    TeachingGroupPeriodList, then the entire list affected must be included in the object representation in the update request.</span>
+-   If an update to TeachingGroup involves any element being added, changed, or deleted in TeacherList, StudentList, or TeachingGroupPeriodList, then the entire list affected must be included in the object representation in the update request.